Mail Order Pharmacy is Booming – Here’s What to Look Out For

 Editor’s Note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
 If you or a loved one are struggling to afford or access insulin, click here.

 COVID-19 has prompted many people with chronic illness to consider getting prescription drugs delivered through mail order pharmacies so they don’t have to deal with the risk of in-pharmacy visits.
 While a variety of options had already been available, the addition of Amazon’s mail order pharmacy in November 2020 broadened the options for people looking at mail order as a possibility.
 The launch of Mark Cuban Cost Plus Drug Company sought to further that mission with its market debut in January 2022.

 Particularly for anyone reliant on insulin, receiving medication through the mail can come with risks, and the cost-savings often touted by mail order pharmacies may not always apply.
 Below, we explore how Amazon’s launch may impact the industry, as well as the overall impacts on cost, access, affordability and convenience that mail order pharmacies can offer.

 Amazon’s Digital Pharmacy

 In November 2020, Amazon made a big move into healthcare by launching an online pharmacy.
 Prime members are eligible to cover their prescription medications with their health insurance, paying a typical copay.
 If Prime members don’t have health insurance or don’t want to pay for their prescription medication using health insurance, they have access to generic and brand-name medications, some of which are discounted from the typical list price.
-Amazon offers its customers access to pharmacists 24/7 for consultations, accepts most types of insurance, and offers 30-day, 90-day, and 6-month supply options.
+Amazon offers its customers access to pharmacists 24/7 for consultations, accepts most types of insurance and offers 30-day, 90-day and six-month supply options.

 This Amazon launch comes two years after it acquired PillPack, an online pharmacy known for putting the customer’s prescriptions into one complete packet and delivering it on a monthly basis.
 By launching its own digital pharmacy in 2020, Amazon has sent shockwaves through the healthcare sector, taking direct aim at its largest competitors, CVS Health and Walgreens, according to Bloomberg.
 Amazon also aims to compete with Walmart’s pharmacy.